EddieDover/Theater-of-the-Mind/SYSTEMS.md

 **minwidth** - This _optional_ property controls the minimum width of the column.
 Value must be a number that represents the width in pixels. `"minwidth": 100,`

 **valign** - This _optional_ property controls the vertical alignment of the cells.
 It only accepts 'top' and 'bottom'.
 If left out, or if an improper value is used, the setting will be ignored and will use whatever css the game system provides, since as some systems already override the table css and set the whole table to top, or middle.
 However, if your system has css code to set valign on table properties, using valign should override the system's value.

-**value** - This property is either a **string** or an **array** of objects based on if you're using **direct-complex** or not.
+**value** - This property is either a **string**, **boolean**, or an **array** of objects based on if you're using **direct-complex** or not.
 See examples below.

 ### Value - accepted values
   * boolean - Quotes are not needed, simply use `false`, or `true`, i.e. `"match": true,`
   * numbers - Always examine your systems values to see if they are strings or plain numbers, if they are plain numbers do not include quotes around the value, i.e. `"match": 23,` If they are actually strings, then you will need to surround the number with quotes to make it a string as well, i.e. `"match:" "23",`
   * text:  You can include arbitrary text in your output values.
 Simply make sure they are within the quotes for the `"value:"` or `"text":` you are creating, i.e. `"value:" "name has system.criticalInjury.time days left before system.criticalInjury.name heals.`
   * Due to the way things are parsed by the plugin there are a few very important caveats you must keep in mind:
-      1. If you are using a data string like "system.attributes.str", or a keyword (see below) like `{newline}`, along with custom text, such as "STR: system.attributes.str" as an output, there **must** be spaces around the data string,
+    1. If you are using a data string like "system.attributes.str", or a keyword (see below) like `{newline}`, along with custom text, such as `STR: system.attributes.str` as an output, there **must** be spaces around the data string,
-          - INCORRECT - "STR:system.attributes.str/system.attributes.maxstr"
+          - INCORRECT - `STR:system.attributes.str/system.attributes.maxstr`
-          - CORRECT     - "STR: system.attributes.str / system.attributes.maxstr"
+          - CORRECT     - `STR: system.attributes.str / system.attributes.maxstr`
-  * The more astute among you may notice that in the example templates, ".value" is often left out.
-To save your poor typing muscles, even if the value you find for a piece of character data is "system.attributes.str.value" the module parses data in the following way.
-Entering "system.attributes.str" will make the module look for "system.attributes.str.value" and display that if it finds it.
-If not found, it will display "system.attributes.str" as is.
+  * The more astute among you may notice that in the example templates, `.value` is often left out.
+To save your poor typing muscles, even if the value you find for a piece of character data is `system.attributes.str.value` the module parses data in the following way.
+Entering `system.attributes.str` will make the module look for `system.attributes.str.value` and display that if it finds it.
+If not found, it will display `system.attributes.str` as is.

 ### Value - Special Keywords

 There are a few special keywords that must be surrounded by { } marks, to allow easier formatting, note that they must be surrounded by spaces unless they are next to the opening or closing quotes.
 They are as follows:

-  * {newline} - Adds a linebreak to the text rendered.
+  * {newline} - Adds a line break to the text rendered.
   * {charactersheet} - Inserts a clickable image of the character that will open their character sheet.
   * {+} - Adds the values of two objects and outputs the result, i.e. `system.attributes.str {+} system.attributes.wis` will output the character's str and wis added together.